EventStore/EventStore/docs/server/features/connectors/sinks/http.md

 ## Overview

 The HTTP sink allows for integration between KurrentDB and external APIs over HTTP or HTTPS.
-This connector consumes events from an KurrentDB stream and converts each event's data into JSON format before sending it in the request body to a specified Url.
+This connector consumes events from a KurrentDB stream and converts each event's data into JSON format before sending it in the request body to a specified Url.
 Events are sent individually as they are consumed from the stream, without batching.
 The event data is transmitted as the